tmiskelley/recipes/README.md

 # recipes
-A website for displaying basic cooking recipes
+In this repository, I have created a website for displaying various recipes, utilizing HTML5 for the formatting.